Britt Dekker: Film

-Dekker and Ron Boszhard won the Favoriete Zapp duo award at the 2025 Zapp Awards.
-She is one of the team captains in the 2025 quiz show Hart tegen Hart presented by Harm Edens.
+As of March 2026, she is scheduled to play a lead role in the film Racing Johnny.

 Writing

 In 2023, Dekker published the children's book Een veulen op de manege.
 Her second book Winteravontuur te paard was published in January 2024.
 Her third book Veulen vermist! was published in September 2024.
+Her fourth book Paard op hol! was published in 2025.

 Equestrianism

 She finished in 13th place at the 2018 Dutch Dressage Championships held in Ermelo, Netherlands and she finished in 11th place in the competition in 2021.
 In 2023, Dekker won the gold medal in her event at the Iberian Masters event held in Paris, France.
 Dekker is also an ambassador for the Koninklijke Nederlandse Hippische Sportfederatie (KNHS), the national organisation for equestrianism.

 Personal life

 Dekker and director Max Apotowski married in September 2024.
 They met each other during the 2013 television show Waar rook is... zijn Britt & Ymke.
 Her wedding dress was designed by Lebanese fashion designer Zuhair Murad.
 Television presenter Jochem van Gelder led the wedding ceremony.